 Finding An Optimal Solution

-If you have any type of poor drainage in your yard, you can see how detrimental it can be if it’s not taken care of.
-This is often the first line of defense that you can remedy so that your basement stays water free throughout the years.
+Do you have any type of poor drainage in your yard?
+You can see how detrimental it can be if it’s not taken care of.
+This is often the first line of defense that you can remedy.
+Lastly, this is so that your basement stays water-free throughout the years.